Ton-Dynasty/ticton-playground/README.md

         <img src="images/usdt.png" height="300">
         <img src="images/mint.png" width="190">
-3. (Optional) Setting the Environment Variables

-    We requires several environment variables for its operation.You can set the environment variables using the `export` command in your shell.
-Here are the variables you need to set:

-    - `TICTON_WALLET_MNEMONICS`: A space-separated list of mnemonics used for wallet authentication and operations.
-    - `TICTON_WALLET_VERSION`: Specifies the wallet version.
-Supported values are "v2r1", "v2r2", "v3r1", "v3r2", "v4r1", "v4r2", "hv2".
-The default is "v4r2".
-    - `TICTON_ORACLE_ADDRESS`: The address of the oracle smart contract on the TON blockchain.
-    - `TICTON_TONCENTER_API_KEY`: An API key for accessing TON blockchain data.
-You can apply for an API key at [@tonapibot](https://t.me/tonapibot).
-    - `TICTON_THRESHOLD_PRICE`: A float value that sets a threshold price, with a default of 0.7.

-    ```bash
-    export TICTON_WALLET_MNEMONICS="word1 word2 word3 ... wordN"
-    export TICTON_WALLET_VERSION="v4r2"
-    export TICTON_ORACLE_ADDRESS="EQBENmfrJP6KwfBBtcHaixDHYCnBcD3QGBJ6NJtY3dwXI0go"
-    export TICTON_TONCENTER_API_KEY="your_api_key"
-    export TICTON_THRESHOLD_PRICE=0.7
-    ```

-4. Initialization
-Initialization: If you have already set the environment variables using the export command, you can easily initialize the ticton client using the following code.
-You can see examples in `tick.py` or `ring.py`:

-    ```python
-    from ticton import TicTonAsyncClient

-    client = await TicTonAsyncClient.init()

-    ```

-    Alternatively, if you prefer not to set global environment variables, you can pass these directly to the initialization function:

-    ```python
-    from ticton import TicTonAsyncClient

-    client = await TicTonAsyncClient.init(
-        mnemonics="word1 word2 word3 ... wordN",
-        wallet_version="v4r2",
-        oracle_addr="EQBENmfrJP6KwfBBtcHaixDHYCnBcD3QGBJ6NJtY3dwXI0go",
-        toncenter_api_key="your_api_key",
-        threshold_price=0.7
-    )

-    ```

-1. **Checking the Current TON/USDT Price**
+3. **Checking the Current TON/USDT Price**

     To find the current market price of TON/USDT, you can visit the official website ([https://ton.tg](https://ton.tg/)) or consult other exchanges.
 This will provide you with the latest pricing information necessary for informed trading or minting decisions on the testnet.

-2. **Tick**
+4. **Tick**

-    If you believe the current market price of TON/USDT to be 2.2, you can enter the price in `tick.py` and execute the following command to place a quote:
+    If you believe the current market price of TON/USDT to be 2.2, you can execute the following command to tick:
     ```bash
-    python tick.py
+    python main.py
-    # Success message
-    Tick Success, quote price: 2.2, spend base asset: 1.23, spend quote asset: 2.2
     ```
+    The image below depicts the process of quoting a price of 1 TON for 2.2 USDT.

-    Receiving a success message indicates a successful operation.
-Wait a few seconds, then you can search your wallet address on [tonviewer](https://testnet.tonviewer.com/) to check the transaction.
+    Receiving a message_hash indicates a successful operation.
+Wait a few seconds, then you can search this message_hash on [tonviewer](https://testnet.tonviewer.com/) to check the transaction.

-3. **Getting Alarm Metadata**
+5. **Getting Alarm Metadata**

     After completing the tick operation, an alarm contract will be deployed by the oracle.
 This contract allows you to view the alarm's metadata.
 The following steps use tonviewer for demonstration: